-Provide creative parking solutions to meet the need of downtown neighborhoods and businesses.
+Provide creative parking solutions to meet the needs of downtown neighborhoods and businesses.

 - i.
 Eliminate parking minimums for all commercial properties, including multifamily developments. - ii.
-Encourage on street parking, install meters to increase turnover in highly desirable locations.
+Encourage on-street parking, install meters to increase turnover in highly desirable locations.
 Use some revenue from the meters to fund enforcement of on street parking time limits. - iii.
 Strategically allow off-street parking in the rear of new buildings, where it makes sense to do so. - iv.
 Allow for tandem parking spaces where feasible. - v.
-Allow for the development of communal off-street lots within reasonable distance of new residential and nonresidential developments. - vi.
+Allow for the development of communal off-street lots within a reasonable distance of new residential and nonresidential developments. - vi.
 Encourage the landscaping and lighting of parking lots; and provide pedestrian access from parking lots to traditional downtown businesses, the riverfront, and the street. - vii.
 Consider the development of satellite parking areas connected to the downtown by shuttles or other transit services to alleviate the need for parking downtown, and free up space for more valuable commercial development.
-Work with other communities to establish ideal locations for park and ride.
+Work with other communities to establish ideal locations for park and ride. - viii.
+Examine the potential for increased on-street parking along Main Street between Elm and Academy streets, supported by lane use and signalization changes.